MicrosoftDocs/memdocs/memdocs/intune/user-help/use-verbose-logging-to-help-your-it-administrator-fix-device-issues-android.md

 # Turn on verbose logging in Company Portal app

 Configure your logging settings to let the Intune Company Portal app record app actions.
-If you ever experience a problem in the app, and then report it, your support team can review these logs for more insight into the problem.
+If you ever experience a problem in the app, and then report it, your support team can review these logs for more insight into the problem. *Verbose* logging, which is the highest level of logging, is most helpful for troubleshooting because it provides the most details about what happened in the app.

-> [!NOTE]
-> The logs sent to your support team include your email address.

 ## Configure logging
 Verbose logging records every action you take in the Company Portal app.
 It's enabled on your device by default.
 To turn verbose logging off in Company Portal: